jwodder/rsrepo/doc/readme-format.md

 - A blank line

-- A line consisting one or or more *header links*, each one of which is a Markdown link of the form `[Text](url)`.
+- A line consisting of one or more *header links*, each one of which is a Markdown link of the form `[Text](url)`.
 Adjacent links are separated by whitespace, a vertical bar (`|`), and whitespace.